tamari92/kf2-tournament/rules.md

 These groups exist to better ensure a more even balance between teams and become relevant when the teams are actually filled out with players.

-#### 5.2.3 - Mentor Assignment
+#### 5.2.3 - Captain Assignment
-Next, **Mentors** are to be chosen/selected.
+Next, **Captains** are to be chosen/selected.
 Most of the time, these individuals will be chosen before the selection process even begins by the Tournament Staff directly.
-However, in the event that players have signed up to become Mentors, the Tournament Staff will review those applications at this time.
+However, in the event that players have signed up to become Captains, the Tournament Staff will review those applications at this time.

-**The number of Mentor slots available is limited by the number of players participating in the tournament.** This is to ensure each team has a full roster.
+**The number of Captain slots available is limited by the number of players participating in the tournament.** This is to ensure each team has a full roster.

-#### 5.2.4 - Co-Mentor Assignment
+#### 5.2.4 - Co-Captain Assignment
-Once the Mentors have been chosen, each will be asked to select a **Co-Mentor** to help them lead their team. **This can be anyone currently in the pool of registered players, regardless of skill level.**
+Once the Captains have been chosen, each will be asked to select a **Co-Captain** to help them lead their team. **This can be anyone currently in the pool of registered players, regardless of skill level.**

-Mentors will be informed of the players who have directly expressed an interest in being a Co-Mentor, however this does not mean that Mentors are necessarily required to choose those players.
+Captains will be informed of the players who have directly expressed an interest in being a Co-Captain, however this does not mean that Captains are necessarily required to choose those players.

-**Co-Mentor selection is done on a first come first serve basis.**
+**Co-Captain selection is done on a first come first serve basis.**

-There must be written confirmation from both the Mentor and the prospective Co-Mentor for the assignment to be finalized.
+There must be written confirmation from both the Captain and the prospective Co-Captain for the assignment to be finalized.

-#### 5.2.5 - Player Assignment
+#### 5.2.5 - Player Draft
-When all Mentors and Co-Mentor pairs have been established, the Player Assignment phase will begin.
-In this phase, the remaining players are assigned to their teams using the previously-formed Player Groups. **Neither the Mentor or Co-Mentor have the ability to influence this process in any way.**
+When all Captains and Co-Captain pairs have been established, the Player Draft phase will begin.
+In this phase, the remaining players are selected by the Captains using the previously-formed Player Groups.

-To start the process, all Mentors will be placed into a hat and shuffled to produce a random ordering. **This represents the order in which players will be allocated to teams from the Player Groups.** Random ordering is used to prevent any bias and/or favoritism in the process.
+To start the process, all Captains will be placed into a hat and shuffled to produce a random ordering. **This represents the order in which the Captains will choose prospective teammates.** Random ordering is used to prevent any bias and/or favoritism in the process.

-Once the team assignment order has been set, actual assignment of the players will begin.
+Once the order has been set, actual assignment of the players will begin.

-First, the players in **Group 3** will be randomly assigned to each team in a Round Robin fashion.
-For example, the first Mentor receives a random player, then the second, then the third, and so on.
+To start, Captains will take turn choosing players from **Group 3** in a Round Robin fashion as per the order established previously.
+For example, the first Captain picks a player, then the second, then the third, and so on.
+This process continues until all of the players in the group have been selected.

 The same process then repeats for the players in **Group 2.**

 ..and finally again for **Group 1.**

 The result of this process is (hopefully) a set of teams which have a similar average skill level across their rosters due to the even distribution of players of varying experience.
-The Round Robin random assignment is conducted to discourage bias or favoritism in the process.

-**Note** that due to the random assignment, it is entirely possible for an imbalanced set of teams to be produced.
-In this scenario, the tournament staff reserve the right to make adjustments as they see fit to ensure the best possible balance.
+**Note** The Tournament Staff reserve the right to make adjustments to team rosters as they see fit to ensure the best possible balance.
 This, however, will only be exercised in extreme cases.

 ### 5.3 - Roster Integrity
-Teams may only use the players which have been assigned to them in [5.2.5](#525---player-assignment).
-If a player leaves, exits, or is removed from the team, the team Mentor is required to inform the tournament staff immediately, so that a replacement can be found (typically drawn from the overflow pool).
+Teams may *only* use the players in the rosters formed from [5.2.5](#525---player-draft).
+If a player leaves, exits, or is removed from the team, the team Captain is required to inform the Tournament Staff immediately so that a replacement can be found (typically drawn from the overflow pool).

-STEAMIDs will be checked regularly. **Using players not in the team’s assigned roster is grounds for suspension from the tournament.**
+STEAMIDs will be checked regularly. **Using players not in the team’s assigned roster is grounds for the team's immediate suspension from the tournament.**

 #### 5.3.1 - Alternate Accounts
 **Alternate accounts are not allowed under any circumstances.** Please make sure that the account you intend to play on has full access to the game.